abhishekarya1/Hash-Define-myNotes/content/java/stream.md

 ```

 ## Pipeline Pitfalls
-The intermediate methods we call are processed on each element one-by-one.
-There can be some method like `sorted()` which waits for all elements to arrive.
+The intermediate methods we call are processed on each element one-by-one: **First element through entire Stream -> second element through entire stream -> ...**

-**First element through entire Stream -> second element through entire stream -> ...**
+With infinite streams, there can be some intermediate method like `sorted()` which waits for all the elements to arrive to continue processing.
+Terminal operations like `count()` can appear hung too processing all elements which are coming from an infinite stream.

 ```java
 Stream.of("Olaf")